bbowen1036/pacmn/README.md

 # Overview

 This is a clone of the arcade classic Pacman that is built with Vanilla JS.
-Gameplay and movement is controlled by the directional keys.
+Gameplay and movement is controlled by the directional keys (up, down, left, right).

+## Key Features

+- Object Oriented Design pattern
+- Randomized ghost patterns
+- Object collision checks
+- Interactive audio